5sWind/IPFSfB/README.md

 ## 1. Running a private network

 Currently, we are offering simple network as one of the samples.
-It contains three senarios including peer-to-peer, peer-to-server, and peer to peer and to server.
+It contains four senarios including peer-to-peer, peer-to-server, peer to peer and to server, and server-only.
 You can follow the [tutorial](docs/tutorial/simple-network.md) to envision and run a private network.

 ## 2. Runtime instructions